 The M40x is a little more genre specific, but not by an incredibly wide margin or anything.
 It will still do well with most, but I’d probably steer clear of Jazz and Classical.
 It will be too boxed in sounding and bass heavy.

 Lastly, the 7506 is similar to the CB-1 as far as being more all purpose.
 It works for just about everything and that’s why I still have one.
 Sorta.
 I actually have the 7506’s older brother, the V6 and it sounds pretty similar with a bit less bass.
 Build and comfort wise they are identical.

 If I were stranded on a desert island and could only pick one of these, I’d go with the 7506 or CB-1.
 And if I had to choose between those 2, I’d probably have to give it to the CB-1 which I really didn’t think I would say.

 It’s a bit more versatile because of the wider image and better Soundstage, and you’re not going to experience that bite in the treble like you will with the other two.
 It’s also a bit more comfortable over long periods and comes with 2 detachable cables vs. only one coiled, non detachable cable that tangles quite easily (7506).

 Likewise, the M40x is a great headphone in it’s own right but does suffer from some more glaring comfort issues and that artificial sounding, somewhat metallic treble.
-I think if you are looking for a good portable headphone that sounds great with Hip-Hop and most bass heavier stuff, the 40x is the solution.
+I think if you are looking for a good portable headphone that sounds great with Hip-Hop and most bass heavier stuff, the 40x could work.